Dark Mode

 A Google search showing favicons for four popular brands

-Not only does a favicon make it easier for someone to switch between browser tabs, it also acts as a useful touchpoint for brands who wish to extend their brand awareness.
+Not only does a favicon make it easier for someone to switch between browser tabs, but it also acts as a useful touchpoint for improving brand awareness.

 26. Sticky Elements